prismspecs/jurassic-park/plan.md

 - Each shot is saved in a **directory structure matching the shot database**.
 - **Video files** are recorded, processed for pose tracking, and the resulting overlay video is stored with metadata (e.g., pose accuracy score, shot number).
 The initial raw recording is kept temporarily during processing.
+- **Skeletor** is a node module I have created which takes a video as input and uses the skeletal data from anyone detected to "cut them out" and place them on a transparent background in a new output video file.
 - **Actor dialogue and audience sound effects** are stored separately for post-processing.
 - A **final scene compilation** is created based on the best takes.